How to Implement Java File Caching with GroupDocs.Conversion for Efficient Document Conversion

 Prerequisites

-• Required Libraries: Use GroupDocs.Conversion for Java version 25.2 or later.
+• Required Libraries: GroupDocs.Conversion for Java version 25.2 or later.

-• Environment Setup: Install JDK and use an IDE like IntelliJ IDEA or Eclipse.
+• Environment Setup: JDK 8 or newer, IntelliJ IDEA or Eclipse.

-• Knowledge Requirements: Familiarity with Java programming, Maven dependency management, and basic file I/O operations is necessary.
+• Knowledge Requirements: Familiarity with Java, Maven, and basic file I/O.

 Maven Configuration